 Since CBD is somewhat similar to THC or tetrahydrocannabinol, some people throughout their CBD journey are worried about CBD showing up in a drug test.

 CBD and THC are both very, very similar on a molecular level.
 They also both interact with CB receptors found throughout the body.
 For this reason, we should look at both compounds.
-It will better help you understand how CBD breaks down and answer the question how long does CBD stay in your body more effectively.

 What are the main differences between these two species?
 Hemp is very high in CBD, while marijuana is very high in THC.
 For this reason, all legal CBD products come from hemp, while controlled THC products will come from marijuana.